jgrss/geowombat/doc/source/install.rst

 Install with Conda
 ------------------

-`Conda <https://docs.conda.io/en/latest/>`_ provides an easy and consistent installation method regardless of operating system.
-See the `conda installation instructions <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ for setup.
+If you have issues installing GDAL then `Conda <https://docs.conda.io/en/latest/>`_ provides an easy and consistent installation method regardless of operating system.
+See the `Conda installation instructions <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ for setup.

 Installing `geowombat` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with::